Skip to content

 • loading: warming the LanguageModel.create() session (~1-3s cold start).

-• streaming: chunks arriving. response grows on each chunk; render it directly for a typewriter effect.
+• streaming: chunks arriving. output grows on each chunk; render it directly for a typewriter effect.

-• done: final response in response. fromCache is true if the result came from the opt-in result cache (i.e. you passed cache and a prior call wrote to it).
+• done: final output in output. fromCache is true if the result came from the opt-in result cache (i.e. you passed cache and a prior call wrote to it).

 • unavailable: API missing.
 Render nothing or a fallback.

-abort() cancels the current request and flips status back to idle. reset() clears the response and returns to idle without touching any in-flight request.
+abort() cancels the current request and flips status back to idle. reset() clears the output and returns to idle without touching any in-flight request.

 import type { UsePromptOptions, UsePromptReturn, PromptStatus } from "@web-ai-sdk/prompt/react";